amitbrown21/OneTab-Media/firefox-extension/README.md

 1. Make changes to the files in the `firefox-extension` folder
 2. Go to `about:debugging#/runtime/this-firefox`
-3. Click "Reload" next to "Media Tab Manager"
+ 3. Click "Reload" next to "OneTab Media"
 4. Test your changes

 ## Building for Production

 To create a signed extension for Firefox:

-1. Package the extension: `zip -r media-tab-manager.zip *`
+ 1. Package the extension: `zip -r onetab-media.zip *`
 2. Submit to [Firefox Add-ons](https://addons.mozilla.org/developers/)
 3. Wait for review and signing process